Community Assembly

 10. The law is simple - an individual must provide remedy for any harm they knowingly cause.
 If the harm is caused because the individual has deliberately and consciously chosen to ignore humanity's best available remedy then it can be considered that they are no longer a part of that society.

-The only remedy society can impose upon such an individual is to exclude them from the community, making sure they have somewhere to go or have land allocated for their shelter, food, clean water and air.
+The only remedy society can impose upon such an individual is to exclude them from the community, making sure they have somewhere to go or have land allocated for their shelter, food, clean water and air as a minimum.
 The point is that in such cases an individual is in breach of their bond with others which they consented to when joining the community in the first place.

 OUR FUNCTION